api3dao/old-api3-docs/guides/api-integration.md

 In the OIS template, there are some fields that contain `{FILL_*}`.
 This means that the value you will be replacing this with is independent from the other fields.
-On the other hand, if two fields contain the same expression  (e.g., `{FILL_OPERATION_PARAMETER_1_NAME}`), you must replace them with the same value, because they are referencing each other.
+On the other hand, if two fields contain the same expression  (e.g., `{FILL_OPERATION_PARAMETER_1_NAME}`), you must use the same value in them, because they are referencing each other.

 ## Step 1: Specifying the API